Donald Pettit

-Donald Roy Pettit (born April 20, 1955) is an American astronaut and chemical engineer best known for his orbital astrophotography and in-space inventions such as the Zero G Cup, which received the first ever patent for an object invented in space.
+Donald Roy Pettit (born April 20, 1955) is an American astronaut and chemical engineer best known for his orbital astrophotography and in-space inventions such as the Space Cup, which received the first ever patent for an object invented in space.
 He is a veteran of three long-duration missions aboard the International Space Station, one Space Shuttle mission, and a six-week expedition to find meteorites in Antarctica.
-As of 2025, at age 70, he is NASA's oldest active astronaut and the third oldest person to reach orbit, behind John Glenn and Larry Connor.
+As of 2026, at age 71, he is NASA's oldest active astronaut and the third oldest person to reach orbit, behind John Glenn and Larry Connor.
 He has accumulated 590 days in space.

 Early life and education

 Pettit was born and raised in Silverton, Oregon.
 He is an Eagle Scout.

 Pettit graduated from Oregon State University in 1978 with a Bachelor of Science in chemical engineering.
 He then did graduate study in chemical engineering at the University of Arizona, receiving a Ph.D. in 1983.